KILTprotocol/portablegabi-tutorial/src/2_attestation.md

 console.log("Credential: ", credential.valueOf())
 ```

-Upon completion of an attestation session, the attester receives a witness which can be used to revoke the attestation and the claimer receives a credential with which he can generate presentations for an arbitrary amount of verifiers.
+Upon completion of an attestation session, the attester receives a witness which can be used to revoke the attestation and the claimer receives a credential with which they can generate presentations for an arbitrary amount of verifiers.